 Mini-split air conditioners run like central air units by having an outdoor compressor/condenser circulate warm air from inside the house to be cooled before blowing it back inside through indoor handling units.
 If you have someone in your home that is very particular with their room temperature, mini-split air conditioners are perfect for setting different temperatures across your home.

-Instead of running cold air through your supply ducts, mini-split air conditioners are connected to the outside compressor through hoses, which make set up for these units a breeze.
+Instead of running cold air through your supply ducts, mini-split a/c units are connected to the outside compressor through hoses, which make set up for these units a breeze.

 These units typically run around $1,200 to $1,700 in price, but they are easy to install and are a great option for cooling smaller homes or condos.